Sold STC (Subject to Contract): What Does it Mean?

 What Does Under Offer Mean?

-Under Offer means a buyer has made an offer on a property, but it may not yet be accepted by the seller.
-Estate agents sometimes use this status early, even before formal acceptance, to show interest and attract higher offers.
-It’s an earlier stage than Sold STC, with fewer legal steps underway and no formal progress toward completion.
+Under Offer means a buyer has made an offer and it may be under consideration or recently accepted.
+It’s an earlier stage than Sold STC, with fewer legal steps underway and less commitment from both sides.

 What’s the Difference Between Sold STC and Under Offer